ChenxuJWang/ECE497/hw04/ReadMe.md

-# Comments from Prof. Yoder3
+# Comments from Prof. Yoder
-# Your ReadMe file is missing.
-Please fill in the details.
+# Thanks for the updated README
-# Grade:  00/10
+# Grade:  9/10

 I previously had trouble toggling LED in which case the LED can only be toggle once(off to on) and will remain on the whole time.
 I have finally figured out why...
 I have a typo in my code....
 Anyway, it should work just fine now.